Multi-Trade Coordination, Simultaneous Operations, and Interface Risk

 Simultaneous operations

-Simultaneous operations are activities performed at the same time close enough that one can affect the safety of another.
-In construction, simultaneous operations may include crane lifts during steel erection, excavation near utility work, roof work above occupied areas, energized testing near finish trades, concrete placement near formwork stripping, or demolition near installation crews.
-The CHST should ask whether tasks should be separated by time, separated by space, or controlled through engineered protection and communication.
+Simultaneous operations (SIMOPS) are activities performed close enough in time and space that one can affect the safety of another: crane lifts during steel erection, excavation near live utilities, roof work above occupied areas, energized testing near finish trades, concrete placement near formwork stripping, or demolition next to installation crews.
+The CHST asks whether tasks should be separated by time, separated by space, or controlled through engineered protection plus communication.
+A solid SIMOPS review considers:

 - Who is working in the area and who controls the area.

-- What energy sources are present, including gravity, motion, electricity, pressure, heat, chemicals, and stored energy.
+- What energy sources are present — gravity, motion, electricity, pressure, heat, chemicals, stored energy.

-- Whether one task changes access, ventilation, lighting, floor conditions, structural stability, or emergency routes.
+- Whether one task alters access, ventilation, lighting, floor condition, structural stability, or egress.

-- Whether alarms, signals, barricades, spotters, radios, and permits are coordinated.
+- Whether alarms, signals, barricades, spotters, radios, and permits are coordinated across crews.

-- Whether a single person has authority to pause or sequence conflicting work.
+- Whether a single person holds authority to pause or re-sequence conflicting work.

 Common construction examples

-Overhead work is a frequent interface hazard.
-A crew installing ceiling supports may create dropped object exposure for workers below.
-Controls may include tool tethering, toe boards, debris netting, hard barricades, schedule separation, or full exclusion zones.
-Hard hats help but do not replace controlling the drop zone.
+Overhead work is a frequent interface hazard: a crew installing ceiling supports drops-object exposure onto workers below.
+Controls include tool tethering, toe boards (a 3.5-inch toe board is the standard minimum), debris netting, hard barricades, schedule separation, or full exclusion of the drop zone.
+Hard hats help but do not replace controlling the zone.
+Equipment-and-pedestrian interface is another: deliveries, forklifts, skid steers, dump trucks, and cranes move through areas shared by many trades, so evaluate blind spots, backing, swing radius, load stability, grade, lighting, noise, and distraction.

 Coordination tools

-Coordination meetings, look-ahead schedules, permit systems, lift plans, area control maps, daily pre-task meetings, and superintendent huddles can all reduce interface risk.
-These tools only work when the information reaches the field.
-If the coordination meeting identifies a crane pick at 10 a.m., workers in the affected area must know the exclusion zone, timing, access changes, and who will release the area back to normal work.
+Coordination meetings, look-ahead schedules, permit systems, lift plans, area-control maps, daily pre-task meetings, and superintendent huddles all cut interface risk — but only when the information reaches the field.
+If the coordination meeting sets a crane pick at 10 a.m., the affected crews must know the exclusion zone, the timing, the access changes, and who will release the area back to normal work.
+The CHST compares the schedule to field reality: Are trades where the schedule says?
+Did a delivery arrive early?
+Did a sub add a second crew?
+Did weather push roof work into the same window as the lift?

 CHST role

-Two crews have separate JHAs, but one crew will perform hot work near another crew using solvent-based coating.
+Two crews hold separate, valid JHAs, but one will perform hot work near a second crew applying solvent-based coating.
 What should the CHST do?

 Which control best addresses overhead work above an active walkway?